HimAir10/HimAir10/README.md

 - 👋 Hi, I’m Himanshu Jha
-- 👀 I’m interested in AI/ML
+- 👀 I’m a Interested in Building AI Agents
-- I completed Machine Learning Course from Andrew Ng stanford University course of Coursera
-- 🌱 I’m currently learning Deep Learning ALgorithms
+- 🌱 I’m currently working on Agentic AI projects
 - 📫 How to reach me himanshujha7489@gmail.com

 <!---